ofa-/bank/README.md

 -------------

-Configuration of accounts names, operations categories, auto-categorization and cleanup sed script is done editing text files.
+Configuration of accounts names, operations categories, auto-categorization and cleanup sed script is done editing text files in directory ``./etc/``.

-Configuration of online bank account credentials is done using boobank or editing boobank config text files.
+Configuration of online bank account credentials is done using boobank or editing boobank config files in directory ``~/.config/weboob/backends``.

+Configuration of current account balance is done editing account data file in directory ``./server/``.